IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-twilio.md

 Click `Search` and purchase a number.

-> :alarm: This will use your trial credit so do not panic :alarm:
+> :rotating_light: This will use your trial credit so do not panic :rotating_light:

 ![twilio buy a number](../workshop-assets/twilio/twilio-buy-number.png "Buy a Twilio Number")